keyboardpartner/HX3/LATEST/readme.md

 ### Changelog

+<b>03/10/2015</b> Firmware #3.74, FPGA #1003015, HX3 Remote #3.74, Scan Rev. #16

+* Common Presets save current keyboard split mode and split point
+* Binary combinations of Common Presets allowed (pressing two or more preset buttons at one time)
+* 4 TG capacitor sets from 1955 to 1972 plus "Recapped" (more aggressive)

+* Not fixed yet: Display of output configurations A/B may be erraneous

 <b>01/10/2015</b> Firmware #3.72, FPGA #09012015, HX3 Remote #3.7, Scan Rev. #14

+* Some changes in Hammond MIDI CC set for XK3c (relocated reverb and lower vibrato ON buttons), see HX3 Expander User Manual (directory DOCS_PDF) for details.
 * Fixed Bug in ScanCores OrganScan61 and Strip16, Bass Split was not working
 * Fixed small bug in percussion drawbar muting (#3.721)
 * Fixed bug in common presets assignment